-Today I’m excited to share with you a Pillowcase Dress Pattern that I created for BERNINA’s WeAllSew blog.
+Today I’m excited to share a Pillowcase Dress Pattern that I created for BERNINA’s WeAllSew blog.
 This little dress would be PERFECT as an Easter dress, as it is quick to sew (I’m always leaving Easter sewing until the last minute) and can be easily customized.

-If you’ve been a follower of this blog for a while you may remember that a few years ago I was on a pillowcase dress “kick”.
+If you’ve been a follower of this blog for a while, you may remember that a few years ago, I was on a pillowcase dress “kick.”
 I was stitching them up left and right because they were so easy to sew.

 (You can find a bunch of them in the archives, just type “pillowcase” into the search box on the right).
 It was my “go to” baby gift back in the day when my friends and I were having babies (that’s how you can tell you are getting older, no more baby shower invites *wink*).